merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-We, again, do a dry run
+We, again, did a dry run
 ```bash
 anvi-run-workflow -w metagenomics -c default-metagenomics-config.json -A  -n -q
 ```
-The stats we are getting out reflect that we are working with 1850 metagenomes but only one fasta file containing the reference genomes.
+You were probably curious about what the dry run stats look like, so I included this one to appease your curiosity.
+It reflected that we are working with 1850 metagenomes but only have one fasta file containing the reference genomes.
+So all good.
 ```bash
 Job stats:
 job                                  count